Context, Judgement, Deduction: First-order logic

-with $\exists, \forall$ are morphisms of fibrations and belong to $\mathcal{J}$; we call such theories IjFOTs, for short; \item is {\it classical first order} if it is intuitionistic first order and also Boolean; we call these jFOTs for short. \end{itemize} \end{defn}
+where $\exists, \forall$ are morphisms of fibrations and belong to $\classof{J}$; we call such theories IcFOTs, for short; \item is {\it classical first order} if it is intuitionistic first order and also Boolean; we call these cFOTs for short. \end{itemize} \end{defn}

 We believe that the request of being morphisms of fibrations (i.e. preserve cartesian squares) is related to the more traditional properties required for $\forall,\exists$, namely Frobenius reciprocity and Beck-Chevalley.